-Opportunities Identified Management Approach to Opportunities In December 2020, RCI projects in the Philippir Drive Towards Digital Transformation Digital Transformation Towards Inclusiveness and Accessibility: Development of digital finance as financial inclusion tools and partnerships in support of the national strategy for financial inclusion DiskarTech: The country's first financial inclusion accelerator virtual bank was created to reach the retail grassroots and serve the unbanked and underserved segment.
+Opportunities Identified Management Approach to Opportunities Digital Transformation Towards Inclusiveness and Accessibility: Development of digital finance as financial inclusion tools and partnerships in support of the national strategy for financial inclusion DiskarTech: The country's first financial inclusion accelerator virtual bank was created to reach the retail grassroots and serve the unbanked and underserved segment.
 The mobile-based DiskarTech app offers vital financial services needed by the unserved and underserved consumers in every barangay and enables them to be part of the local banking ecosystem.
 The Bank, through its DiskarTech Lite Disbursement Platform, is one of the financial service providers of the Department of Social Welfare and Development's (DSWD) for the digital disbursement of the second tranche of the Social Amelioration Program funds.
 ATM Go: Our handheld automated teller machine service is an industry leader and has been endorsed by DSWD as an offsite payment facility for the continued disbursement of its conditional-cash-transfer project Pantawid ng Pamilyang Pilipino Program and social pension for indigent senior citizens.
 RCBC was the first private universal bank permitted to aid in the efforts of the agency.
 These small devices can be found in groceries, cooperatives, and rural banks in the provinces.
-RCBC Mobile App: To help customers bank from home, we developed new features in the mobile app, creating a fully digital end-to-end customer experience.
-RCBC Touch: The country's first fully automated online account opening platform allows for an end-to-end digital on-boarding process for any type of deposit account.
-The shift to digital banking via RCBC Touch supported the Drive Towards Leadership in Sustainable Banking and Sustainable Finance b) b) b onboarding of new-to-bank clients.
+Drive Towards Digital RCBC Mobile App: To help customers bank from home, we developed new features in the mobile app, creating a fully digital end-to-end customer experience.
+Transformation RCBC Touch: The country's first fully automated online account opening platform allows for an end-to-end digital on-boarding process for any type of deposit account.
+The shift to digital banking via RCBC Touch supported the onboarding of new-to-bank clients.
 Other online solutions that offer customers safe, fast, and easy access to their funds, particularly to cope with the restricted mobility: RCBC OneAccount deposit product, launched in 2020, which generated Php1.58 billion worth of new-account deposits; Online subscriptions in UITF investments via RCBC's digital channels, which surged 336%, predominantly in the young adult and the aged client segments; and Electronic fund transfers by corporate clients, driven by the ECQ and by our robust corporate online banking platform, surged 281%.
-Climate-Related Risks and Opportunities Sustainable Finance The Philippines is the fourth most vulnerable co Germanwatch Institute, which analyzes the exte the Paris Agreement on Climate Change, which reduce 70% of its greenhouse gas emissions by RCBC believes the financial services sector play the UN Sustainable Development Goals (SDGs) Understanding and managing climate change is a responsible corporate entity, the Bank is com meeting the UN SDGs 2.
-Digital Transformation in Our Operations: We accelerated our digital plans, which began in 2019.
+2. Digital Transformation in Our Operations: We accelerated our digital plans, which began in 2019.
 Industrial engineers redesigned the Bank's main businesses to innovate customer experience.
 Manual tasks have been handed over to virtual robots, cutting down turnaround time radically.
 The shift to digitization means less reliance on physical branches.
-Since 2019, the Bank has closed 30 branches and uprooted dozens of ATMs. and socially responsible b Sustainable Finance Stra We are committed to uph financial priorities with no
+Since 2019, the Bank has closed 30 branches and uprooted dozens of ATMs.